-Today, the Huffington post and Nebraska Radio Network published a profile on Chair Kleeb and the work that Nebraska Democrats are doing!
-We are working hard to make sure that every family in Nebraska is represented in the everything from School Board to US Senate!
+Today, the Huffington post and Nebraska Radio Network published a profile on Chair Kleeb and the work that Nebraska Democrats are doing across our state.
+We are working hard to make sure that every family in Nebraska is represented from School Board to US Senate!

 LINCOLN, Neb. ― Political offices are typically sparse workspaces, their decor limited to the occasional campaign poster, a stray framed photograph of a dignitary’s visit and whatever bumper stickers staffers have slapped on their laptops.
 As with so much in politics, such spartan conditions are as much about penny-pinching as they are about demonstrating said penny-pitching.